Purpurax/mcaat/src/z_optimization_dev_notes.md

 - **Correctness First**: All changes here preserve exact semantics; no approximations.
 - **Scalability**: These techniques shine on large datasets where overhead dominates.

-This guide focuses on the "algorithmic juices"—the core techniques that make DLS efficient beyond just library calls.
+This guide focuses on the "algorithmic deep-dive"—the core techniques that make DLS efficient beyond just library calls.